vikram7/tutorial-tradier-historicals/README.md

 * How you would use Sinatra to make an API that returns that data.

 ##Plotting the data
-* How you would use the API to plot the data.
+* How you would use the API to plot the data?
+* Link to other Highcharts tutorial.
+* Show finished product.